Welcome to the Master of Climate Change program!

 Additional Information About the University of Waterloo

-The Interdisciplinary Centre on Climate Change (IC3) advances research on climate change through an interdisciplinary approach; understanding the physical basis of climate change, its impacts on biophysical and human systems, and adaptation and mitigation strategies in response to changes.
-Research at IC3 is supported by cutting-edge developments in observing system technologies and advanced numerical modeling.
+The Waterloo Climate Institute advances research on climate change through an interdisciplinary approach; understanding the physical basis of climate change, its impacts on biophysical and human systems, and adaptation and mitigation strategies in response to changes.
+Research is supported by cutting-edge developments in observing system technologies and advanced numerical modeling.

-The Centre is a focal point for researchers from different disciplines working on climate change on a variety of spatial (local to global) and temporal (annual to millennium) scales, as well as a hub for graduate students enrolled in Masters and Ph.D. programs of participating Centre members.
+The Waterloo Climate Institute is a focal point for researchers from different disciplines working on climate change on a variety of spatial (local to global) and temporal (annual to millennium) scales, as well as a hub for graduate students enrolled in Masters and Ph.D. programs of participating members.

-The Centre is based in the Faculty of Environment but includes researchers from UW's faculties of Engineering, Mathematics, and Science, as well as from Environment Canada.
+The Waterloo Climate Institute is based in the Faculty of Environment but includes researchers from UW's faculties of Engineering, Mathematics, and Science, as well as from Environment Canada.

 There are two main libraries on campus.
 The Dana Porter (DP) Library is located in the centre of the campus and offers resources for the arts, humanities, social sciences, and houses government publications.
 The Davis Centre (DC) Library is located in the William G. Davis Computer Research Centre and offers resources for engineering, mathematics, and science.